-I happened upon a thread on a Facebook page in which the topic of same-sex attraction came up in relation to Michael Sam, an openly gay football player, being selected by the St. Louis Rams in the NFL draft and especially the scene broadcast by ESPN of Michael Sam kissing his boyfriend Vito Cammisano.
-The publisher of the Facebook page, a page on duck hunting, noted he had lost friends on Facebook for having expressed his objection to same sex attraction both on religious grounds and, as he asserted, that same sex attraction goes against science.
+I happened upon a thread on a Facebook page in which the topic of same-sex attraction came up concerning Michael Sam, an openly gay football player, being selected by the St. Louis Rams in the NFL draft and especially the scene broadcast by ESPN of Michael Sam kissing his boyfriend, Vito Cammisano.
+The publisher of the Facebook page, a page on duck hunting, noted he had lost friends on Facebook for having expressed his objection to same-sex attraction both on religious grounds and, as he asserted, that same-sex attraction goes against science.
 He also took issue with the accusation that he is a bigot and homophobe.
-He cited in his defense his right to speak his mind, a right guaranteed by the 1st Amendment to the US Constitution.
+He cited in his defence his right to speak his mind, a right guaranteed by the 1st Amendment to the US Constitution.
 I posted a comment expressing my support for the right to speak one’s mind and the importance of being true to oneself.
 Yes, I support the right to freedom of thought and freedom of expression, but I accept that speaking freely is not without consequences.
 Just as you are free to speak your mind, those around you are free to challenge and comment on what you say.

-A number of people joined the discussion on this thread.
-Among the comments posted were a few from people who saw fit to discuss their faith in Christianity and share their opinion on same sex attraction.
+Several people joined the discussion on this thread.
+Among the comments posted were a few people who saw fit to discuss their faith in Christianity and share their opinion on same-sex attraction.
 I caught the attention of one of these people, a man named Craig, who seemed impressed by my knowledge of Christianity and that I can find something positive to say about it, though I am no longer practicing the faith.
 I am convinced he reached out to me in earnest out of concern for the welfare of my soul.
-He cited the account from the Gospel of John (7:53-8:11), that of Jesus and the woman caught in adultery, in his effort to persuade me that I can be forgiven for having same sex attraction and can get on with my life free from it, that is go and sin no more.
-I countered his argument pointing to the fact that the account demonstrates that justice be tempered by mercy, that this is essentially what Christianity is about.
-I added that adultery is wrong as it is a betrayal of one’s spouse and I do not condone it anymore than Jesus.
+He cited the account from the Gospel of John (7:53-8:11), that of Jesus and the woman caught in adultery, in his effort to persuade me that I can be forgiven for having same-sex attraction and can get on with my life free from it, that is go and sin no more.
+I countered his argument pointing to the fact that the account demonstrates that justice is tempered by mercy, that this is essentially what Christianity is about.
+I added that adultery is wrong as it is a betrayal of one’s spouse, and I do not condone it any more than Jesus.
 Our exchange of comments was brief.
 Craig respectfully withdrew from the discussion when he realized I was not going to accept his argument.

 Posted by Geoffrey